-Statues of Ganesh can be found in most Indian city.
-His image is placed where new houses are to be built; he is honored at the start of a journey or business venture, and poets traditionally invoke him at the start of a book.
+Statues of Ganesha are available in most Indian cities.
+His statue is there where new houses are to be built.
+Moreover, he is honored at the start of a journey or business venture, and poets traditionally invoke him at the start of a book.

 Fiber Standing Ganesha Statue.
 Glasspoll Art is making Fiber Standing Ganesha Statue in Kolkata Workshop from the year 2000.